forestgrape/coronavirus/6_prevention_and_treatment/topical_treatment.md

 An example of a topical treatment is to [modulate the temperature and humidity](./temperature_modulation.md).

 ## Introduction
 [**in work**]
-On todays earth nearly all lifefroms life in an interplay with countless other lifeforms.
+On todays earth nearly all lifeforms life in an interplay with countless other lifeforms.
 Microbiota often live on epithelial tissues of multicellular lifeforms, the hosts.
 Mostly there is a balance and interplay between the host immune system and the microbiata.
 If the host immune is not prepared to keep the microbiota in check (e.g. because of injuries or new microbiata) a disease of the host can be caused.
 Topical medication to prevent or treat such diseases are common for many locations:
 * If the protective function of the skin is not intact in case of a wound, it is common practice to reduce the microbiate at the location by washing or disinfecting.
 * In the intestine topical medications are common too e.g. nystatin.